 The Garland District began in 1910 with the building of the street railway system, particularly the Post Street Line.
-By the late 1920s, the district started to take shape.
+By the late 1920s, the district started to take shape with the building of the Masonic Temple on the corner of Garland and Wall in 1920.
 In the 1930s, the Milk Bottle was built as part of the Benewah Creamery Chain.
-Fergusons Café opened as well, and has been featured in movies such as "Why Would I Lie?", "Vision Quest", and "Benny & Joon".
-Most recently Boon was filmed in the district.
+Fergusons Café opened as well and has been featured in movies such as "Why Would I Lie?", "Vision Quest", and "Benny & Joon".
+Most recently "Boon" was filmed in the district.
 The Garland Theater opened its doors in November 1945 and was the premier movie house in the West, rivaling and surpassing theaters in Los Angeles and Hollywood.
 It is a premier example of Art Deco architecture in the Pacific Northwest.
 Many businesses along Garland Avenue still have their original neon signs dating back to the 1950s.
-Most businesses in the Garland District are locally owned and many of them have been family-owned for more than 25 years.
+Most businesses in the Garland District are locally owned and many of them have been family-owned for more than 30 years.

-Thank you for supporting the strengthening of The Garland District!
+Thank you for supporting the strengthening of The Garland Business District!